justinhessdev/sillytwit/README.md

 2. Install Dependencies:

 		npm install

+3. Add .env file to root of project directory

+		Ask nicely and I'll give you the secret URL to make the app work -- App will not run without these env variables

-3. Locate project in terminal and run:
+4. Locate project in terminal and run:

-		npm run build-dev
+		npm run dev

 Now Sillytwit is up and running live on **localhost:8080**